-We were barely in the door when two Eastern European girls took us to a table each and sat us down in an otherwise empty venue.
+We were barely in the door when two foreign ladies took us to a separate table each, and sat us down in an otherwise empty venue.
 We ordered hideously overpriced drinks – so did the ladies – before we were asked to pay for our drinks, their drinks and the non-existent show.
 It was something like 300 quid.

 We got up to leave, but were prevented from doing so by a big, menacing bloke blocking the door.
 I refused to pay, so first they threatened to call the cops, but when I said there were cops just outside the door on the road, they threatened to call some thugs instead.
 I kept on arguing that it was supposed to be a free show and no other prices, drinks included, were stated.
 I think my friend might have wee’d himself a little out of fear.

 Then the con-woman behind the counter, likely exasperated by all my arguing, ordered the con-man in front of the door to fetch the con-menu to show me where their con-prices were stated.
-Doing so he left the door unguarded.
-I wasted no time and grabbed my friend and bounces through the door like 2 rabbits over a hedge on the first day of hunting season.
+In doing so he left the door unguarded.
+I wasted no time, grabbed my friend and bounces through the door like 2 rabbits over a hedge on the first day of hunting season.

-The last the peep-show con saw of us was their curtain flapping in the breeze.
-We ran out into the cold London night and all the way to Trafalgar square where, after we made sure no thugs had followed us, we had a good laugh about it.
+The last the peep-show cons saw of us, was their curtain flapping in the breeze.
+We ran out into the cold London night, and all the way to Trafalgar Square where, after we made sure no thugs had followed us, we could have a good laugh about it.